Legal Framework

 Second Trial

-These verdicts carry significant weight.
-They demonstrate that when ordinary people are presented with the reality of what happens at MBR Acres, they do not consider rescue to be a criminal act.
-This is a powerful indicator of public morality and legal direction.
+These verdicts demonstrate that ordinary people, presented with the reality, do not consider rescue a criminal act.

 Open Rescue vs Theft